marclou/smartoil-nodejs/README.txt

-> react-native link   (to link dependencies and devDependencies from package.JSON)
+> react-native link   (to link native libraries from package.JSON to native project)